Business Team Cybersecurity

 We all fundamentally know we’re responsible for our own personal cybersecurity, but at work, we act like cybersecurity is someone else’s job.
 Why is that?
 Are we all really just assuming IT will take care of it?

 Getting to a high level of accountability regarding cybersecurity is a people, process, and governance issue.
-All that aside, let’s talk about some basic, affordable cybersecurity habits and solutions for developing your business team.
+Still, cybersecurity for small business doesn’t need to be complex.
+It’s all about fundamentals and good habits.
+Let’s talk about some basic, affordable cybersecurity habits and solutions for developing your business team.

 Stop Sharing User Accounts